e271828e/Flight.jl/docs/notes/design/framework_spec.md

 bound over the simulation's own buffers: the four blocks (`rhs` — the `f` block — `sweep_hx` and `sweep_hxu`, each in both arities, and `ticks`, which takes the tick index its entries gate on), plus the per-event guards and handlers and the per-component `project` callables, keyed by the model's own roster.
+The four-body roster is fixed and total: the accessor returns all of it always, whatever the model happens to declare.
+A model with no discrete components, no events or no continuous state at all still gets every body;
+the empty ones are legal, compile to no-ops, and their `@ballocated` assertion passes vacuously — which is the point, because consumers then iterate the roster uniformly, with no existence checks and no per-model branching in the measurement code.
 One promise, in the diagnostic register ([§13.5](#135-termination-is-a-state-not-an-exception)): **these are the bodies the loop runs** — not re-derivations, which is what makes the measurement honest, and why each callable carries the real in-loop argument types by construction